djhworld/kindlemail/README.md

 or if you want a released gem...
     gem install kindlemail

-Run kindlemail to see if it's installed correctly
-    kindlemail -i

-Modify the file and follow the instructions in the comments to add your gmail credentials
+Run `setup` to setup kindlemail with your gmail credentials
-    vim ~/.kindlemail/.email_conf

-Modify the file and follow the instructions to add your kindle address
-    vim ~/.kindlemail/.kindlemail
+    kindlemail --setup

 Send a file to your Kindle!
     kindlemail ~/books/my_book.mobi